NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 Photo of Kayak Crashing Through Surf

-The NRS Chinook and the Stohlquist Fisherman are both great PFDs, and you will find many kayak fishermen that will swear that each one is better than the other.
+The NRS Chinook and the Stohlquist Fisherman are both great PFDs, and you will find many kayak fishermen who will swear that each one is better than the other.

-The most important factor as a kayaker is that you actually buy a PFD and then use it every time you are out on the water kayak fishing.
+The most important factor as a kayaker is that you buy a PFD and use it every time you go kayak fishing.

-Kayak fishing is one of the riskiest types of fishing because you are out on your own, and you are in a relatively small craft that is difficult to see out on the water.
+Kayak fishing is one of the riskiest types of fishing because you are out on your own in a relatively small craft that is difficult to see on the water.

-Modern PFDs offer the kayak fisherman so many benefits when it comes to taking gear out on the boat and protection from the elements that the safety factor in the water is only one of the benefits that a PFD gives to the kayak fisherman!
+Modern PFDs offer the kayak fisherman so many benefits when it comes to taking gear out on the boat and protection from the elements.
+The safety factor in the water is only one of the benefits that a PFD gives to the kayak fisherman!

-The Stohlquist Fisherman PFD is a great PFD and you really can’t go wrong with either one.
+The Stohlquist Fisherman PFD is great, and you really can’t go wrong with either one.
 It all comes down to a personal choice, but ALWAYS wear a PFD while on the water kayak fishing!

 Mike Rodman